Warsame says he'll continue City Council campaign without DFL endorsement

 His remarks are the latest in the fallout over last month's chaotic Minneapolis DFL 10th Ward convention, which was shut down after a group of Warsame supporters stormed the stage as he looked on and his opponent, Council Member Aisha Chughtai, was preparing to speak.

-A viral video of the ruckus, which prompted the police to be called in, was overwhelmingly met with condemnation.
-State DFL Chair Ken Martin said an in-depth investigation concluded that Warsame supporters were "mainly responsible" for the chaos, which left several people seeking medical attention, including a woman who suffered a torn rotator cuff and another who was monitored for high blood pressure.
+A viral video of the ruckus, which prompted the police to be called in, was met with condemnation.
+State DFL Chair Ken Martin said an "in-depth investigation" concluded that Warsame supporters were "mainly responsible" for the chaos, which left several people seeking medical attention, including a woman who suffered a torn rotator cuff and another who was monitored for high blood pressure.

-Warsame said he condemns the violence but rejects the investigation's findings, maintaining his supporters acted out of justified frustration over what he said was a process that was poorly translated to them and fundamentally unfair.
+Warsame said he also condemns the violence but rejects the investigation's findings.
+He maintains his supporters acted out of justified frustration over what he said was a process that was poorly translated and fundamentally unfair.

 The state DFL party's Central Committee — an assemblage of several hundred party activists — voted overwhelmingly on Tuesday to effectively bar Warsame from ever seeking or getting the DFL endorsement.
 The committee also opened the door to possibly banishing Warsame from the party entirely, though it's unclear if that will happen.

 The party can't legally stop Warsame from running for office, and Minneapolis City Council races are technically nonpartisan.
-But the DFL endorsement carries weight in a city that votes overwhelmingly Democratic.
+But the DFL endorsement carries weight in a city that votes strongly Democratic.

 Convention to go virtual